Nagasaki marks 80th A-bomb anniversary as survivors put hopes of nuke ban in the hands of youth

-NAGASAKI, Japan (AP) — Nagasaki is marking the U.S. atomic attack on the southern Japanese city 80 years ago and survivors are working to make their hometown the last place on earth hit by the bomb.
+NAGASAKI, Japan (AP) — The southern Japanese city of Nagasaki on Saturday marked 80 years since the U.S. atomic attack that killed tens of thousands and left survivors who hope their harrowing memories can help make their hometown the last place on Earth to be hit by a nuclear bomb.

-The atomic bomb dropped by the United States on Nagasaki on Aug.
-9, 1945, killed some 70,000 people, three days after the bombing of Hiroshima killed 140,000.
+The United States launched the Nagasaki attack on Aug.
+9, 1945, killing 70,000 by the end of that year, three days after the bombing of Hiroshima that killed 140,000.
 Japan surrendered on Aug.
 15, 1945, ending World War II and the country’s nearly half-century of aggression across Asia.

-About 2,600 people, including representatives from more than 90 countries, attended a memorial event Saturday at Nagasaki Peace Park, where Prime Minister Shigeru Ishiba spoke.
+About 2,600 people, including representatives from more than 90 countries, attended a memorial event at Nagasaki Peace Park, where Mayor Shiro Suzuki and Prime Minister Shigeru Ishiba spoke, among other guests.
 At 11:02 a.m., the exact time when the plutonium bomb exploded above Nagasaki, participants observed a moment of silence as a bell rang.

-Dozens of doves, a symbol of peace, were released after a speech by Nagasaki Mayor Shiro Suzuki, whose parents are survivors of the attack.
+Dozens of doves, a symbol of peace, were released after a speech by Suzuki, whose parents are survivors of the attack.
 He said the city’s memories of the bombing are “a common heritage and should be passed down for generations” in and outside Japan.

 “The existential crisis of humanity has become imminent to each and every one of us living on Earth,” Suzuki said.
 “In order to make Nagasaki the last atomic bombing site now and forever, we will go hand-in-hand with global citizens and devote our utmost efforts toward the abolition of nuclear weapons and the realization of everlasting world peace.”

+“I simply seek a world without war," said Koichi Kawano, an 85-year-old survivor who laid flowers at the Hypocenter monument decorated with colorful paper cranes and other offerings.

+Some others prayed at churches in Nagasaki, home to Catholic converts who went deep underground during centuries of violent persecution in Japan’s feudal era.

-The twin bells at Urakami Cathedral, which was destroyed in the bombing, will ring together again after one of the bells that had gone missing following the attack was restored by volunteers.
+The twin bells at Urakami Cathedral, which was destroyed in the bombing, also rang together again after one of the bells that had gone missing following the attack was restored by volunteers.

 Despite their pain from wounds, discrimination and illnesses from radiation, survivors have publicly committed to a shared goal of abolishing nuclear weapons.
 But they worry about the world moving in the opposite direction.